 Here you find a listing of our properties and their uses.
 We are proud of our accomplisments as land stewards and would like you to join us by becoming a member.
-After reading, check out our downlaod section on the Home Page for a membership form.
+After reading, check out our download section on the Home Page for a membership form.
 Thank you!

 The property consists of 21 acres of pollinator areas helping our local bee and insect population.
 We also have 33+ acres of CRP land which aids in deer, turkey, pheasant and other wildlife habitat.
 The rest is in managed woodland.

-Uses in this property are hiking, fishing (Lemonweir River boarders the northside) and hunting (Members only).
+Uses in this property are hiking, fishing (Lemonweir River boarders the northside) and hunting (MEMBERS ONLY).